pyinat/pyinaturalist/README.md

 Collectively, the community produces a rich source of global biodiversity data that can be valuable to anyone from hobbyists to scientists.

-**pyinaturalist** is an unofficial client for the [iNaturalist API](https://api.inaturalist.org/v1) that aims to make these data easily accessible in the python programming language.
+**pyinaturalist** is a client for the [iNaturalist API](https://api.inaturalist.org/v1) that makes these data easily accessible in the python programming language.

 - [Features](#features)
 - [Quickstart](#quickstart)